Dung040125/E-commerce-Funnel-Channel-Insights-SQL-BigQuery-/README.md

     *   The `bigquery-public-data.google_analytics_sample` dataset is public and can be queried directly in BigQuery.
 3.  **Executing Queries:**
     *   Open the Google BigQuery Console.
-    *   Copy and paste each SQL query (provided in the `/sql_queries` directory or below) into the query editor.
+    *   Write each SQL query (provided in the `/sql_queries` directory or below) into the query editor.
-    *   Run the query to see the results.
+    *   Run each query to obtain the results.
+    *   Export query results as needed for visualization or reporting purposes.

 ## SQL Queries
 <!-- You should create a directory, e.g., `sql_queries`, in your repo, and save each query to a separate .sql file (e.g., `query01.sql`, `query02.sql`, ...).
 Then, you can link to those files. -->